What are polarized sunglasses?

 Bicycling and running: Using polarized sunglasses comes down to personal preference.
 Some cyclists and runners wear polarized shades to filter both ambient and reflected light, while others feel safer maintaining the ability to see reflected light.

 Looking at screens

 When it comes to looking at screens — like your smartphone, laptop or an ATM — polarized sunglasses aren’t going to do you any favors.

 That’s because the anti-reflective coating on polarized lenses distorts digital screens, making them appear faded or completely dark depending on the angle from which you’re viewing the screen.
 This can be annoying because you’ll have to remove your sunglasses any time you want to check your phone to see the time or read a text message.
 It can also be frustrating for anyone who uses a car dashboard mount in order to see digital maps while driving.
 Non-polarized sunglasses won’t cause this type of visual distortion.

-If you find yourself experiencing digital eye strain from looking at screens, you might benefit from blue light glasses.
+If you find yourself experiencing glare when looking at screens, you might benefit from blue light glasses.
 These are made specifically for indoor use, for those who spend a lot of time looking at screens, either for work or leisure.
 Like polarized lenses, blue light lenses are covered with a special coating — but this one specifically filters blue light.